 • Invest in the right tech stack: Utilize tools for account identification, intent data, CRM, marketing automation, sales intelligence, and analytics to support your ABM efforts.

 • Be patient and persistent: ABM is a long-term strategy.
 Building relationships with large, strategic accounts takes time and consistent marketing and sales effort.
-Don't get discouraged by a lack of immediate results.
+Remain patient as results develop over time.

 • Focus on providing value: Every interaction should aim to provide value to the target account, whether it's through insightful content, helpful advice, or a solution to their specific challenges.